The Groundhog Day

 The rest of the story about groundhog that you may have never heard before:

-– Groundhog is called whistle pig. it’s very interesting and liked by friends because they will whistle, give a loud signal if there is a danger such as predator attacks.
+– Groundhog is called whistle pig.
+It’s very interesting and liked by friends because they will whistle, give a loud signal if there is a danger such as predator attacks.

 – The mother nurses the young shortly.
-After they’re weaned, the young groundhog tends to go off on their own and start practicing builds their own home.
+After they’re weaned, the young groundhog tends to go off on their own and start practicing building their own home.
 They are so cute as shown in the photograph by Perry Conway of Corbis.

-Although the scientific studies have found no consistent correlation between a groundhog seeing its shadow or not, the tradition remains popular in modern times.
-The arriving of the seasons particularly for Spring is getting more unpredictable hot and cold, wet and dry due to the global warming.
-It doesn’t matter that all of seasons will come on time, the Spring is still coming as scheduled, and the appreciation to the groundhog is still going on.
+Although scientific studies have found no consistent correlation between a groundhog seeing its shadow or not, the tradition remains popular in modern times.
+The arrival of the seasons particularly for Spring is getting more unpredictable hot and cold, wet and dry due to global warming.
+It doesn’t matter that all of the seasons will come on time, the Spring is still coming as scheduled, and the appreciation to the groundhog is still going on.
 Please don’t blame the groundhogs if they disturb your property and urban environment, merely because of less and less home range and food for them.

 Look at the fertile soil that they bring up from the bottom under the earth to celebrate the Groundhog Day in this Lunar New Year of Earth Pig.
 For anyone who has never seen groundhog in your area, sure that you will see them someday or you may see some of their friends beneficial soil inhabitants as a bio-indicator of life.

 Happy Groundhog Day, February 2nd and Welcome the Lunar New Year of Earth Pig, starting from February 5th, 2019 and lasting to January 24th, 2020.

 – Bintoro Gunadi